End of an era: BlackBerry will stop making its own phones

 The company announced a joint venture with an Indonesian telecom company that will start making them.
 BlackBerry plans to turn its attention to software, a move it has made gradually in recent years as sales of its phones have slid.

-Shares of BlackBerry (BBRY, Tech30) rose in premarket trading after the announcement.
+Shares of BlackBerry (BBRY, Tech30) rose 4% in early trading after the announcement.
 But the stock price is well below its peak from several years ago.

 BlackBerry was once the phone of choice for Wall Street traders, politicians and celebrities, thanks in part to its well-regarded security system.
 President Obama was spotted with a BlackBerry.
 So was Kim Kardashian West.